misiektoja/lastfm_monitor/docs/troubleshooting.md

 The two modes are independent. `--verbose` does not turn on debug output and `--debug` does not turn on verbose output.
 A run with neither ends its startup summary with a line naming both.

 If long track titles or paths wrap and make the output hard to read, set `TRUNCATE_CHARS` or use the `--truncate N` flag to cut each screen line to a maximum width.
 Use `999` to auto-detect the terminal width.
 The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
-It is off by default and needs the optional `wcwidth` library to measure display width, otherwise lines are left untouched.
+It is off by default.
+Install the optional `wcwidth` library for correct widths with wide characters, which otherwise count as one column and can run a line past the limit.

 ## Debug Output